 The course provides learners with the skills required to effectively evaluate a client to determine their ability to pay back borrowed credit.
-It also teaches learners how to calculate key financial ratios, the considerations that lenders should take into account when calculating ratios, and how to use the ratios to compare a company’s performance with other comparable companies in the industry.
+It also teaches learners how to calculate key financial ratios, the considerations that lenders should consider when calculating ratios, and how to use the ratios to compare a company’s performance with other comparable companies in the industry.
 CFI’s Financial Analysis for Credit is one of the most comprehensive credit training courses available anywhere.

 2. Loan structuring and documentation

-Most good training programs will teach loan structuring and documentation course exposes learners to credit assessment, loan structuring, loan covenants, and how they can be used to match the borrower’s needs to the appropriate loan facility.
+Most good training programs will teach loan structuring and documentation; this exposes learners to credit assessment, loan structuring, loan covenants, and how they can be used to match the borrower’s needs to the appropriate loan facility.
 Learners are equipped with important skills on how to structure the commercial loan, identify sources of repayment that are appropriate for the loan, and evaluate the adequacy of the collateral provided by the buyer.

-The course describes the loan documentation process and the requirements that borrowers should meet.
-The learner is also exposed to key loan documents, loan agreements, and covenants that are involved in the loan review process, and the requirements that the borrower is required to meet before the application can proceed to the closing stage.
-The course also equips learners with essential loan negotiation skills.
+This type of course describes the loan documentation process and the requirements that borrowers should meet.
+The learner is also exposed to key loan documents, loan agreements, and covenants that are involved in the loan review process, as well as the metrics and benchmarks that a borrower must meet before the application can proceed to approval and closing.
+This course may also equip learners with useful client negotiation skills.

-The commercial lending training exposes learners to various types of credit risks and how they can categorize the identified borrower’s risks into the appropriate credit risk rating.
-The course covers the loan review process, elements of credit risk training, end-to-end process of credit risk analysis, and evaluating the creditworthiness of borrowers.
-It also covers all aspects of financial analysis, including trend analysis and ratio analysis, where the risk of credit loss to the lender is quantified.
+A good commercial lending training program will expose learners to various types of credit risk assessment tools.
+The course may cover the full loan review and underwriting process, elements of credit risk training, and how risk translates into loan pricing.
+This type of course should cover all aspects of financial analysis, including trend analysis and ratio analysis, so the risk of credit loss to the lender can be effectively quantified.

 4. Managing problem loans

-Other topics covered in this course include detecting warning signs of problem loans, causes of problem loans, costs associated with deteriorating credit, and solutions to problem loans.
+Other topics covered in this course include detecting warning signs of problem loans, causes of problem loans, costs associated with deteriorating credit, and potential solutions to problem accounts.